 The specially selected microbes in Muck Munchers also ensure that waste digestion continues in soakaways too, to minimise the likelihood of blockages, long-term damage and costly replacement.

 When a property is sold, the owner must give the purchaser a written notice stating that a small sewage discharge is being carried out and give a description of the wastewater system and its maintenance requirements.
-This is not onerous – you just need to inform the buyer that occasional checks are made, that you use a biological wastewater treatment to reduce sludge and improve discharge quality and empty excess sludge that may accumulate.
+This is not onerous – the seller just needs to inform you, the buyer. that occasional checks are made, that they use a biological wastewater treatment to reduce sludge and improve discharge quality and empty excess sludge that may accumulate.

-If you currently have a septic tank that discharges to a water course (that is, into a ditch, stream or river – there are special rules for reed beds) then the system does not meet regulations introduced in 2020, and the sale will trigger the requirement to incorporate a soakaway or replace the tank with a ‘package sewage treatment plant’.
+If the seller currently has a septic tank that discharges to a water course (that is, into a ditch, stream or river – there are special rules for reed beds) then the system does not meet regulations introduced in 2020, and the sale will trigger the requirement to incorporate a soakaway or replace the tank with a ‘package sewage treatment plant’.

 Visit gov.uk for further information.